hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

     ![Azure DevOps Server sceenshot: Add SSH key page](./images/azure-devops-server-public-keys-add.png)

-## Step 5: On Terraform Cloud, Add SSH Private Key
+## Step 6: On Terraform Cloud, Add SSH Private Key

-1. Go back to your Terraform Cloud browser tab and paste the text of the **SSH private key** you created in step 3 into the text field of the "Set up SSH keypair" step.
+1. Go back to your Terraform Cloud browser tab and paste the text of the **SSH private key** you created in step 3 into the **Private SSH Key** text field of the "Set up SSH keypair" step.
 Click the "Add SSH key" button.

     ![Terraform Cloud screenshot: Add SSH Key](./images/azure-devops-server-add-private-key.png)